 Maximum Intensity less than Recommended Intensity

 This problem is similar to that described above, except that the Minimum Intensity does not result in glare.
 It is still generally best to move the leading lights back from the near end of the channel, thereby allowing selection of the Recommended Intensity.
 If that is not possible, than select an intensity between the Minimum and Maximum Intensities for the constrained leading light.
-The intensity for the remaining light should be selected to try and match the recommended ratio of intensities, so as to provide a good balance of illuminances.
-Note, in some instances this may result in the selected intensity for the RL being less than the Minimum Intensity.
-The leading line designer mustcompromise between the intensity requirements and the recommended ratio of illuminance to optimize marking of the channel.
+The intensity for the other light should be selected to try and match the recommended ratio of intensities, so as to provide a good balance of illuminances.
+Note that in some instances this may result in the selected intensity for the RL being less than the Minimum Intensity.
+The leading line designer must find compromise between the intensity requirements and the recommended ratio of illuminance to optimize marking of the channel.

 Compromises during Leading Line Design

 There is no single correct design for a given leading line.
 There are multiple successful combinations of optics, lamps, structure locations, optic heights, flash characteristics, colours, etc. With all the different designs possible for a given leading line, there comes a point where the designer must select which design to use.
 Selecting the design that optimizes the cost/benefit ratio for marking a channel is a trial and error process that requires practice.
-The selection criteria may include cost of construction, maintenance, crosstrack factor, off-axis distance, tower heights, power requirements, Hv of primary user, and user input.
+The selection criteria may include cost of construction, maintenance, cross-track factor, off-axis distance, tower heights, power requirements, Hv of primary user, and user input.
 This is just a partial list, but indicates that design of a leading line is more of an art than a science.

 supplemental INFORMATION